Garey27/sm-debugger/README.md

 SourcePawn Debug Server
 ![SM-Ext](https://github.com/Garey27/sm-debugger/actions/workflows/cmake.yml/badge.svg)

-This is a debug server for Amxx which allows for remote debugging of scripts.
+This is a debug server for SourceMod which allows for remote debugging of scripts.
 At this time implemented only VSCode adapter for this server.
 Build and Run

     Clone the project and build it.
 Or download release from github.